 En Route to Chandler Butte

-Later we went up to the ridge just south of McBee Hill.
-But I wanted to wait and go up top after we came back from Chandler Butte.
-So we walked around the summit and continued on the jeep trail.
+Soon, we reached the ridgeline south of McBee Hill.
+But I wanted to wait to visit it after returning from Chandler Butte and after everyone left.
+So we walked west of the summit and continued on the jeep trail on the other side.

-It was four miles to Chandler Butte.
-But we, or rather, I wanted the exercise.
-Otherwise, the 1.6 miles to and back from McBee Hill was so not aerobically effective.
-Not to mention the long drive it took to come here.
-So we had to get our money’s worth!
+It was four miles to Chandler Butte, but we could use the exercise.
+Otherwise, 1.6 miles roundtrip to McBee Hill wasn’t aerobically effective.
+The long drive here meant we needed to get our gas money’s worth!

 See more trip photos here.